 - What seems to bring on the attacks?
 For example, do they tend to happen along with certain foods or after exercise?

 The doctor may do some tests to see if other conditions could be causing your or your child’s symptoms.
-If she thinks PPP is a possibility, she’ll confirm it with some of these tests:
+If they think PPP is a possibility, they’ll confirm it with some of these tests:

 Questions for Your Doctor